 Supporting a healthy digestive system by feeding the good bacteria, where approximately 80% of our immune cells live, is a way HMOs support the baby immune system.

 From the moment your little one is born, early exposure to different things triggers the newborn immune system to start defending for itself.
-In Australia, most babies start on breast milk as the sole source of food, which is fantastic as breast milk not only nourishes your baby, it also contains immune cells, growth factors and special bioactive components such as HMOs that all support a newborn immune system.
+In Australia, most babies start on breast milk, which is fantastic as breast milk not only nourishes your baby, it also contains immune cells, growth factors and special bioactive components such as HMOs that all support a newborn immune system.

 Frequently asked questions about human milk oligosaccharides